mariaher07/FinalProjectDL2020/README.md

 Our hypothesis is dismissed, as our idea was that we should obtain a better result for the RNN model (as theoretically it is better for text sequences, which keep a relation between the different words that appear).

 Considering both results, we reach the conclusion that the dataset used is not a suitable one to obtain a good result in our project.
-Processing text is tough task, due to the complexity of speech: pragmatics, how context affect on the text, irony, etc. And a dataset consisting of 1000 samples is not enough for the model to learn these difficulties of speech processing.
+Processing text is tough task due to the complexity of speech: pragmatics, how context affect on the text, irony, etc. And a dataset consisting of 1000 samples is not enough for the model to learn these difficulties of speech processing.